-Chairman: Ivo Šlaus, President, World Academy of Art & Science; Member, Club of Rome, European Leadership Network and Pugwash Council; Dean, Dag Hammarskjold University College for International Relations & Diplomacy, Zagreb.
+Chairman: Ivo Šlaus, Honorary President, World Academy of Art & Science; Member, Club of Rome, European Leadership Network and Pugwash Council; Dean, Dag Hammarskjöld University College of International Relations & Diplomacy, Zagreb, Croatia.

-Editor-in-Chief: Orio Giarini, Director, The Risk Institute, Geneva & Trieste; Member of the Board of Trustees of World Academy of Art & Science; Honorary Member of the Club of Rome.
+Editor-in-Chief: Orio Giarini, Director, The Risk Institute, Geneva and Trieste; Member, Board of Trustees, World Academy of Art & Science; Honorary Member, Club of Rome.

 Michael Marien: Fellow of World Academy of Art & Science; Director, Global Foresight Books.

 Winston Nagan: Chairman of the Board of Trustees, Chair of Program Committee & Editor of Eruditio e-journal of World Academy of Art & Science; Professor of Law & Director, Institute for Human Rights, Peace & Development, University of Florida.